wrmsr/tokamak/README.md

 [🚧 Heavily WIP 🚧]

 This code is hackathon-quality and its structure continues to evolve.
 It *is* intended to ultimately be production worthy but it will be a long time before it is useful to anybody.
-That said it is, already, alive breathing.
+That said it is, already, alive and breathing.